GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 #### Use the requireUpperBoundDeps enforcer rule

-Dependency conflicts can happen with Maven even when libraries follow semver because Maven's dependency mediation algorithm can select older versions instead of newer versions, meaning new features will be missing that other libraries depend on.
-The `requireUpperBoundDeps` enforcer rule can be used to automatically discover incorrect version selection because it fails the build if anything other than the most recent version is chosen.
+Dependency conflicts can happen with Maven even when libraries follow [semver](https://semver.org/) because Maven's dependency mediation algorithm can select older versions instead of newer versions, meaning new features will be missing that other libraries depend on.
+The `requireUpperBoundDeps` enforcer rule can be used to automatically discover incorrect version selection because it fails the build when an older version is chosen instead of a newer one.

 You can add `requireUpperBoundDeps` to your build like this: